 To sum it up, listening to user feedback is essential for any company that wants to drive growth and reduce its churn rate.
 By understanding what users want and need from your product, you can make changes to address their pain points and keep them using your product making it more valuable to users and less likely they will churn.
 Modern feedback platforms available today can assist in simplifying feedback collection and streamlining the additional steps needed to make it meaningful across categorization, prioritization, screening and integration into existing workflows for action.

 Don’t forget to complete the feedback loop and connect back with users though!

-If you want to get closer to your user base by harnessing user feedback, try Userback free for 14 days like 20,000 software teams have already done.
+If you want to get closer to your user base by harnessing user feedback, days like 20,000 software teams have already done.
 From collecting to action, Userback can streamline your process and close the feedback loop.